jhfhngj/The-Pur-Project-C/README.md

 After that, you call `uselib` with two inputs.
 The first one is the directory of it.

 The second input is the last one, soon to be only 2 or 3 inputs.
 It is the filename of the function.

+### I wanna talk to my functions, but that isn't supported.

+It is.

+To do so, just make a variable, a temporary variable. (via doing `rvar` after time)

+And that's it.
+That's all

+> That does nothing!

+It does something.
+In the function, you can access those variables and now you talk to the functions!

 ## Examples